unrealwork/axibase-collector/jobs/docker/volume-size.md

       -job-enable=docker-socket
    ```

+   1. Start the container

-   2. Load script to container
+   2. Copy the script into the container

-        There are two ways:Copy file from docker host
+        There are two alternatives:

+        a) Copy the script file to Docker host and then copy the file into the container.

    ```sh
    docker cp /tmp/docker_volume_collect.sh axibase-collector:/opt/axibase-collector/ext/docker_volume_collect.sh
    ```

-   Or retrieve script by network
+   b) Download the script file directly into the container

    ```sh
    docker exec axibase-collector wget https://raw.githubusercontent.com/axibase/axibase-collector-docs/master/jobs/docker/docker_volume_collect.sh -P /opt/axibase-collector/ext
    ```

-   3. Give execute permissions to the script
+   3. Grant `execute` permissions to the script
    ```sh
    docker exec axibase-collector chmod +x  /opt/axibase-collector/ext/docker_volume_collect.sh
    ```

-   4. Run the script once manually:
+   4. Run the script once manually to validate ingestion

    ```sh
    docker exec axibase-collector /opt/axibase-collector/ext/docker_volume_collect.sh
    ```

-        Login into ATSD and verify that the following metrics are available:
+   5. Login into ATSD and verify that the following metrics are available

         * docker.volume.fs.size
         * docker.volume.total_used